aws/aws-sdk-pandas/README.md

 *P.P.S.* Have you never used Layers?
 Check the [step-by-step guide](#Setting-Up-Lambda-Layer).

-*P.P.P.S.* AWS Data Wrangler counts on compiled dependencies (C/C++) so there is no support for Glue PySpark by now.
+*P.P.P.S.* AWS Data Wrangler counts on compiled dependencies (C/C++) so there is no support for Glue PySpark by now (Only Glue Python Shell).

 ## Examples